2006-Scape/2006Scape/README.md

 See this [forum post](https://rsrebotted.com/forums/viewthread.php?forum=5&id=78).

-## Our 2.0 Client

-We're working on a new client, rather than the one in the `Client/` directory.
-The reason for this is refactoring the client breaks Parabot, and the new client is much more refactored and in a better place to expand.
-You can find our new client repo [Here](https://github.com/dginovker/2006rebottedClient)!

 ## Using Parabot with your local server:
 - **1:** Download the latest `localhost_2006rebotted.jar` from [here](https://github.com/dginovker/2006rebotted/releases) (or, if testing server changes, compile it yourself like [this](https://i.imgur.com/uDrF0gl.png))
 - **2:** Download the latest `Provider-version.jar` file from [here](http://v3.bdn.parabot.org/api/bot/download/default-provider?nightly=false)